 Pop into the Paradise Inn while you are here.
 Being an overnight guest here is a real treat and because the demand is so high, Paradise Inn reservations must be made far in advance.
 However the lobby, restaurant and Veranda are true public areas that you won’t want to miss.
 The Paradise Inn veranda is a great place to grab a beverage and relax while breathing in the beauty of this place.

 You’ll love the architecture of the Paradise Inn.
-The rustic style inn opened in 1916.
-As you walk into the great room you’ll find large timber frame exposed on the interior.
+The rustic-style inn opened in 1916.
+As you walk into the great room you’ll find a large timber frame exposed on the interior.
 These timbers were selected from the park forest and hauled by horses to the construction site.
 Since then there have been multiple additions and updates to the Inn, but to this day the grandeur of the original design has been retained.

 #5 Meet True Giants in the Grove of the Patriarchs

 Whoa!
 You won’t believe how big these trees are… they give a new meaning to the word HUGE.
-This easy hike through 1000 year old Douglas firs, western hemlocks, and western red cedars must be on your list of things to do in Mt Rainier.
+This easy hike through 1000-year-old Douglas firs, western hemlocks, and western red cedars must be on your list of things to do in Mt Rainier.
 Hiking in the Grove of the Patriarchs was my second favorite stop in Mt Rainier (number 1 is still to come – keep reading!).

 The trail is magical, as moss hangs off the giant trees along the trail.
 The suspension bridge over the Ohanapecosh River adds a bit of mystery.
 Then you will follow a loop trail through these magnificent trees.
 Make sure you have your camera, this is one picture that will be on your Christmas Cards!